 Every tooth pain should not scare you of tooth extraction.
 There could be several factors that could lead one to undergo tooth extraction.
-Mentioning below, the various situations when our dentists deem tooth extraction to be necessary.
+Mentioned below are the various situations when our dentists deem tooth extraction necessary.

 Aftercare Tips to Follow After Tooth Extraction

 The type of extraction and location of your tooth may affect your aftercare, so it varies for each person.
 But still, you can safely presume your complete healing in about 7–10 days if all the aftercare tips are followed to a larger extent.
 Here are some of our words of wisdom for your better and swifter recovery.

 - Get plenty of rest.
 Remain at home for 24 hours following surgery and restrict your activity for the next few days.